Kiteretsu77/FAST_Anime_VSR/README.md

 # Installation (**Linux - Ubuntu**)：
+Skip step 3 and 4 if you don't want tensorrt, but they can increase the speed a lot & save a lot of GPU memory.
 1. Install CUDA.
 The following is how I install:
     * My Nvidia Driver in Ubuntu is installed by **Software & Updates** of Ubuntu (Nvidia server driver 525), and the cuda version in nvidia-smi is 12.0 in default, which is the driver API.
     * Next, I install cuda from the official website (https://developer.nvidia.com/cuda-12-0-0-download-archive?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=22.04&target_type=runfile_local).
 I install 12.0 version because it's said that the runtime API should be older than driver API cuda (12.0 in nvidia-smi).
 I use **runfile(local)** to install because that is the easiest option.\